FaithKamaraju/SketchingPracticeTool/README.md

 1. all the basic primitives in three.js
 2. Randomizer that generates forms in different angles and different lighting
 3. Camera controls to reposition the form as the user likes
+4. Background envs and a perspective grid
+5.

 Maybe Features -